aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 ## Generative AI Insights

 When enabled, PCA can run one or more FM inferences against Amazon Bedrock or Anthropic APIs.
-The prompt used to generate the insights is configured in a [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-The name of the parameter is `LLMPromptSummaryTemplate`.
+The prompt used to generate the insights is stored in an Amazon S3 bucket.
+The name of the object is `LLMPromptSummaryTemplate`.

 ### Multiple inferences per call